lambdatoast/lambdatoast.github.com/_posts/2014-09-20-the-point-of-abstraction.markdown

-If the problem is "Model the machine M such that using the non-physical model makes people feel like they're physically using M", and the resulting "solution" doesn't solve that problem, then the resulting solution is aiming for the wrong problem.
+If the problem is "Model the machine M such that using the non-physical model makes people feel like they're physically using M", and the resulting "solution" doesn't solve that problem, then the resulting solution is aiming at the wrong problem.
 But this situation has got nothing to say about the utility of abstraction as a tool.

 Last note on this point: Don't forget that the point of abstraction